USS S-51: Sinking

-On the night of 25 September 1925, S-51 was operating on the surface near Block Island, with her running lights on.
+On 25 September 1925, S-51 was operating on the surface near Block Island, with her running lights on.
 The merchant steamer City of Rome spotted a single white masthead light but was unable to determine its course, speed, or intentions.
 The ship altered her course away from the unknown light to give whatever it might be greater leeway.
-Meanwhile, S-51 spotted the ship's masthead and green sidelights, and held her course as she was required to do by the Rules of the Road then in effect.
+Meanwhile, S-51 spotted the ship's masthead and green sidelights and held her course as she was required to do by the Rules of the Road then in effect.
 Shortly after altering course, City of Rome spotted the submarine's red sidelight and realized that they were on collision courses.
 She turned and backed her engines, but it was too late.
 Twenty-two minutes after first spotting the submarine's masthead light, the steamer rammed her at the position 41°14′30″N 71°16′16″W.

-Only three, (Dewey G. Kile, Michael E. Lira, and Alfred Geier) of the 36 men in the submarine were able to abandon ship before she sank.
+Only three of the 36 men in the submarine (Dewey G. Kile, Michael E. Lira, and Alfred Geier) were able to abandon ship before she sank.

-The courts found City of Rome at fault for not reducing her speed when in doubt as to the movement of S-51, and for not signaling her change of course.
+The courts found City of Rome at fault for not reducing her speed when in doubt as to the movement of S-51 and for not signaling her change of course.
 However, both the district court and the Circuit Court of Appeals found S-51 at fault for having improper lights.

-The United States Navy argued that it was not practicable to have submarines of this class comply with the letter of the law, and that, as a special type of warship, S-51 was under no legal compulsion to do so.
+The United States Navy argued that it was not practicable to have submarines of this class comply with the letter of the law and that, as a special type of warship, S-51 was under no legal compulsion to do so.
 The court responded by saying if these statements were correct, then submarines "should confine their operation to waters not being traversed by other ships."

 Salvage

-S-51 was raised on 5 July 1926 by a team led by then-Lieutenant Commander (later Rear Admiral) Edward Ellsberg.
+S-51 was raised on 5 July 1926 by a team led by then-Lieutenant Commander Edward Ellsberg with Lieutenant Henry Hartley assisting (both reached the rank of Rear Admiral).
 The entire salvage operation was commanded by Captain (later Fleet Admiral) Ernest J. King.
+While being towed to the Brooklyn Navy Yard, she ran aground on Man-o'-War Reef in the East River on 8 July 1926.
 She was struck from the Naval Vessel Register on 27 January 1930 and sold for scrap on 23 June to the Borough Metal Company of Brooklyn, New York.
-S-51s bell was removed and taken to the Submarine Force Library & Museum at Groton, Connecticut.
+S-51s bell was removed and taken to the Submarine Force Library and Museum at Groton, Connecticut.